 The department/building displays its Energy Performance Certificate, Display Energy Certificate and the Building Research Establishment Environmental Assessment Methodology (BREEAM) Excellent Certificate in the entrance area of the building.

-The department has participated in the University's Green Impact Scheme and Awards since they began in 2013/14.
-The department attained the bronze award in 2013/14 (i.e. based on the intial build without any further adjustment to operation or setup).
+The department has previously participated in the University's Green Impact Scheme and Awards.
+The department attained the bronze award in 2013/14 (i.e. based on the initial build without any further adjustment to operation or setup).
 In 2014/15 the department attained the silver award (note in both the first two years of the scheme gold awards were not part of the scoring/assessment system).
 In 2015/16 the department attained the gold award.

 We are very fortunate to occupy a new building and took a very active part in its design and implementation, in particular with the specification of practical and energy efficient systems.